tintin10q/csai_ml_final_summary/ML_final_summary.md

 - Prone to overfitting, especially when the trees' depth increases

 # Bias and variance
-Before we move on to ensemble learning lets have a reflection moment.
+Before we move on to ensemble learning, lets have a reflection moment.
 So far these algorithms were covered:

 | Classification      |Regression                     |